Skip to Content

 Navigating property decisions: Perspectives for religious leaders & executives

 Property decisions within religious institutes often carry history, emotion, and deep ties to mission.
-On May 5, Plante Moran Realpoint’s religious institutes team will host a virtual seminar offering practical resources and shared perspectives to support thoughtful decision-making around property.
+Plante Moran Realpoint’s religious institutes team hosted a virtual seminar offering practical resources and shared perspectives to support thoughtful decision-making around property.
+Watch on demand.

 Academy Building of Phillips Exeter Academy aerial view in historic town center of Exeter, New Hampshire, NH, USA.
 This building is the main building of the campus.
 Photo licensed through Shutterstock.